Ivermectin

 - Indication

 Ivermectin is a semisynthetic, anthelminitic agent.
-It is an avermectin which a group of pentacyclic sixteen-membered lactone (i.e. a macrocyclic lactone disaccharide) derived from the soil bacterium Streptomyces avermitilis.
-Avermectins are potent anti-parasitic agents.
-Ivermectin is the most common avermectin.
-It is a broad spectrum antiparasitic drug for oral administration.
-It is sometimes used to treat human onchocerciasis (river blindness).
-It is the mixture of 22,23-dihydro-avermectin B1a (at least 90%) and 22,23-dihydro-avermectin B1b (less than 10%).
+It is an avermectin, a group of pentacyclic sixteen-membered lactones (i.e. a macrocyclic lactone disaccharide) derived from the soil bacterium Streptomyces avermitilis.
+Avermectins are potent and broad-spectrum anti-parasitic agents.

 - Mechanism of action